Missouri vs. South Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 - South Carolina has played nine games, with four wins against the spread.

-- South Carolina is 1-0 against the spread and 2-0 overall when the team notches more than 36.8 points.
+- When South Carolina puts up more than 36.8 points, it is 1-0 against the spread and 2-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.